KBRADING.ORG

 Research

-I am interested in theoretical physics read as a contribution to philosophy and am currently researching unsolved problems in natural philosophy in the early eighteenth century, in the wake of Newton's Principia.
+I am interested in theoretical physics read as a contribution to philosophy and am currently researching unsolved problems in natural philosophy in the eighteenth and nineteenth centuries, after Newton's Principia.

 Areas of Research